UK Prime Minister Sunak Not Ruling Out Any Option Of Military Assistance To Ukraine - UrduPoint

 UK Prime Minister Sunak Not Ruling Out Any Option Of Military Assistance To Ukraine

-"We have been discussing fighter combat aircrafts today," Sunak said at a joint press conference with Volodymyr Zelenskyy."
+"We have been discussing fighter combat aircraft today," Sunak said at a joint press conference with Volodymyr Zelenskyy."
 Nothing is off the table."

 Sunak also said that he had spoken with Zelenskyy on Wednesday, among other things, about providing Ukraine with longer-range weapons than Kiev currently had.